jroof88/lightingLED/README.md

 Simple project to creative LEDs that light up to music using an Arduino and C++!

 *Materials*
--Arduino Uno
+- Arduino Uno
--Breadboard
+- Breadboard
--LED Strip
+- LED Strip
--Wire
+- Wire
--C++ Knowledge
+- C++ Knowledge